-The Rob and Cheryl McEwen Graduate Study and Research Building including a graduate lounge, private group meeting rooms equipped with flat-screen monitors, research labs and a media production centre.
-This expansion to the Schulich School of Business complex includes many technical features at the forefront of environmental sustainability in North America and is home to the Deloitte Cognitive Analytics & Visualization
+Designed by the award-winning international architectural firm Baird Sampson Neuert Architects, the 67,000 square-foot Rob and Cheryl McEwen Graduate Study & Research Building provides a variety of unique environments for learning, interaction, teamwork and innovation.
+Students benefit from a variety of unique spaces to study, work and connect, including a graduate lounge, private group meeting rooms equipped with flat-screen monitors, research labs and a media production centre.
+This expansion to the Schulich School of Business complex includes many technical features at the forefront of environmental sustainability in North America and is home to the Deloitte Cognitive Analytics & Visualization Lab.